techmania-team/techmania-docs/English/Radar.md

 All values here, including the suggested level, are calculated with hard-coded formulae, and cannot take human creativity into account.

-The formulae are calibrated against 4-lane Touch patterns between the levels of 1 and 12.
+The formulae are calibrated against 4-lane Touch patterns between the levels of 1 and 12, at around 2 minutes in length.
 They may be less accurate when applied to other patterns.

 # Definitions